gianlucasposito/AI-Study-Buddy/README.md

 # AI Study Buddy

-A Streamlit application that uses Retrieval-Augmented Generation (RAG) to help you study and learn from your PDF documents.
+A Streamlit application powered by **LangChain** that uses Retrieval-Augmented Generation (RAG) to help you study and learn from your PDF documents.

 ## Features